Analysis | How the world has warmed over the past half-century

 This summer, though, has been different.
-Unprecedented heatwaves in the Pacific Northwest, record temperatures in California and on the East Coast and a staggering drought desiccating much of the west are not difficult to explain in terms of global warming.
+Unprecedented heat waves in the Pacific Northwest, record temperatures in California and on the East Coast and a staggering drought desiccating much of the west are not difficult to explain in terms of global warming.
 When the world gets hotter, the weather gets hotter.
 The line is direct.

 The New York Times’s David Leonhardt had an interesting bit of data earlier this week looking at how temperatures have shifted in American cities since the 1970s.
 The average high temperatures in a number of metropolitan areas has increased by several degrees over that period, a mark of how warmth has crept upward, making possible sudden record-breaking surges.
 Shift the baseline of the curve and the outliers become more likely.